odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

    :alt: Philippines ATC code field set on taxes.

 .. note::
-   Taxes' ATC codes are used for the BIR 2307 report.
+   Taxes' ATC codes are used for the BIR 2307, SAWT and QAP reports.
    If a tax is created manually, its ATC code must be added.

 Contacts
 --------